lacework/lacework-agent-releases/README.md

        If the verification is successful, an `OK` is reported.
 4. Verify that the checksum is signed correctly.
-    1. Download the Lacework Agent GPG key.
+    1. Download the Lacework agent GPG key.

        ```sh
        $ gpg --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 360D55D76727556814078E25FF3E1D4DEE0CC692